abesford/seizzmic-site-0c00b/src/pages/sectors/health.md

       clinicians or the back office

-      digital health update during Covid-19.
+      digital health uptake during Covid-19.
 But still has a long way to go to achieve the vision of ...